janpetzold/prince2-foundation-summary/foundation-summary.md

 So what do you get?

-- output: what product will be delivered (users will use them / specialist products)
+- output: what product will be delivered (for users)
+- PRINCE2 distinguishes between specialist (given to users) and management products (documents for communication)
 - outcome: what can users do better with that product (result of change)
 - benefits: measurable improvements by using this product (advantages, usually by at least one of the stakeholders)